AMDAOFF/DailyNetwork/README.md

 ------
 ### PROGRESS
-- [X] A counter that shows all the players that is online (WORKING ON IT NOW)
+- [X] A counter that shows all the players that is online (FINISHED)
-- [X] A table that shows all of the online player's name and id
+- [X] A table that shows all of the online player's name and id (FINISHED)
 - [ ] A page where people should be able to apply for staff status
 - [ ] A server status page that shows if the server is online and health of the server
 - [ ] A function to allow people to join the discord, and eventually show the amount of users on the discord and more info